 Posted November 14, 2012 | Reviewed by Devon Frye

-In these sensitive situations, do you sometimes find yourself either insisting on what you want?
-Do you hold back from verbalizing your perspective on some issues lest the conflict erupt into a fight?
+In these sensitive situations, do you sometimes find yourself insisting on what you want?
+Do you hold back from verbalizing your perspective on some issues for fear that the conflict will erupt into a fight?

 Where do conflicts emerge?

 As I explain in my book From Conflict to Resolution, conflicts can emerge in any of three realms:

 (1) within oneself (which therapists refer to as intrapsychic conflict),

 (2) between oneself and one or more others, and